Firehed/php-project-template/README.md

 #### Required changes

+- The included Dockerfile for the application's server uses the built-in PHP web-server.
+  This is **not suitable** at all for production deployments.
+  There are comments in the Dockerfile detailing this, including recommended alternatives.
+  Since this decision tends to be infrastructure-specific, it was intentionally left un-opinionated.

 - Composer has some placeholder values in place that you'll want to fill in:
   - `name`
   - `description`